emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Site does not have watchlists, continue watching or history. ❌
 1. Site has some sorting options, but is lacking in terms of content discoverability. ⚠️
+1. Site does not have 4K content. ❌

 ***
 ## Way2Movies